 Prescription of Over the Counter Medication is Changing

 Click on the leaflet below for more information.

 OverTheCounter Medication Leaflet

 Many patients have a 'repeat prescription' meaning that they can regularly receive certain medication without having to see their doctor each time.
 Some people order these repeat prescriptions themselves.
 Others choose to use a pharmacy or dispensing company to order medicines on their behalf.
-Depending on how you request your medicines, the way that is works for you may change from 1 August 2018.
 You can find further information here

 Your information, what you need to know

 This Privacy Notice explains why we collect information about you, how that information may be used and how we keep it safe and confidential.